lostwolves/BEDI/README.md

     * 114 tool utilization questions
     * 103 task planning questions

   The dataset can be obtained from the following link: (https://huggingface.co/datasets/GuoMN/BEDI).
+At the same time, the evaluation code for the static image experiment results has also been uploaded in the `test` folder.